itskhushipatels/MAD201-Assignment01-Khushi-Patel/README.md

-# MAD201-ASSIGNMENT01-KhushiPatel

-## Lab Title
-MAD201 - Cross Platform Mobile App Development
-**Student Name:** Khushi Patel
-**Student ID:** A00198843

-## Project Description
-This is a Flutter Travel App developed as part of the MAD201 assignment.
-The app demonstrates:

-- Dart OOP (classes, inheritance, constructors, methods, null safety)
-- Stateless and Stateful Widgets
-- Layouts and styling using Row, Column, Container, Stack, Flexible, and Expanded
-- Multiple navigation approaches (Navigator, Named Routes, BottomNavigationBar, Drawer)
-- Passing and returning data between screens
-- App-wide state management with a top-level stateful widget

-### Screens & Features
-1. **Home Screen**
-   - Lists destinations with name, country, and favorite toggle
-   - Tap a destination to see details

-2. **Details Screen**
-   - Shows full info for each destination
-   - Buttons to mark as visited or add to favorites

-3. **Profile Screen**
-   - Displays user info (name, traveler level)
-   - Tabs for user info, visited destinations, and statistics

-4. **Navigation**
-   - BottomNavigationBar: Home, Bookings, Profile
-   - Drawer: Settings, Help (SnackBar), About (static info)
-   - Named Routes for Settings and About screens

-5. **Additional Features**
-   - App-wide state updates favorites/visited destinations across screens
-   - Search bar to filter destinations by name or country
-   - Sort destinations by rating, country, or name
-   - Dark mode toggle in Settings

-### Notes
-- **Images are not included** in the app to avoid loading and runtime issues.
-You can add your own image URLs if needed.

-### Project Structure
-lib/
-main.dart
-models/
-destination.dart
-repository.dart
-user.dart
-screens/
-home_screen.dart
-details_screen.dart
-profile_screen.dart
-bookings_screen.dart
-settings_screen.dart
-about_screen.dart
-widgets/
-app_drawer.dart

-yaml
-Copy code

-### GitHub Workflow
-- At least 5 meaningful commits
-- At least 3 Pull Requests representing logical features/changes
-- Final repository includes all code, proper documentation, and README

----
+MAD201-ASSIGNMENT01-KhushiPatel
+Lab Title

+Cross Platform Mobile App Travel App.

+Student

+Khushi Patel ID: A00198843.

+Project Description

+This Flutter application is a Travel App that illustrates some fundamental ideas about:

+Dart OOP, classes, collection, constructors, and inheritance.

+Stateless and Stateful Widgets: Custom reusable components.

+Layouts and Styling: Row, Column, Container, Flexible, Expanded.

+Multi-screen Navigation: Navigator, named routes, tabs, drawer, bottom navigation bar.

+Screen-wide State Management: Synchronizing favorite and visited destinations.

+Profile and statistics: see user profile, destinations and statistics.

+Features Implemented

+Home Screen:

+Contain lists of destinations (name, country, description)

+Toggle favorites

+Navigate to Details Screen

+Details Screen:

+Displays all the details of a destinations (name, country, description, rating/famous food)

+Visit and Favoritism buttons.

+Profile Screen:

+User info

+Tabs: info, visited destinations, stats.

+It shows the number of visited countries and favorites.

+Navigation:

+Home, Bookings, Profile (BottomNavigationBar)

+Drawer (Settings, Help, About)

+App-wide State Management:

+Visited status in all screens and favorites.

+Dark Mode Toggle:

+It can alternate between light and dark themes in Settings.

+Additional Notes:

+Images are not used in the app because it can lead to problems during runtime and compilation errors.
+Every location is marked by text and icons only.

+Destinations Included

+Paris, France

+Kyoto, Japan

+New York, USA

+Delhi, India

+Rome, Italy

+Marrakech, Morocco

+Commit & PR Strategy

+Project contains at least 5 significant commits.

+They created 3 Pull Requests (PRs) about:

+Adding data models

+Using Home and Details screens.

+Including Profile, Drawer, Settings and About screens.